-Cultivating Commerce is one of several initiatives of the non-profit North Coast Resource Conservation & Development Council (NCRC&DC) which serves four Northern California counties.
-We have built rainwater collection systems at local schools, held educational workshops with landowners to increase pollinator habitat, created and expanded community gardens, educated landowners to prevent the spread of Sudden Oak Disease, prepared detailed feasibility studies for biomass-to-energy production in Mendocino County, and conducted workshops with ranchers and farmers interested in adding an agri-tourism element to their operations.
+Cultivating Commerce is partnering with other non-profits and public agencies to bring expertise and information to farmers and ranchers within our 4-County area.
+Cultivating Commerce is one of several initiatives of the non-profit North Coast Resource Conservation & Development Council which serves four Northern California counties.
+We have built rainwater collection systems at local schools, held educational workshops with landowners to increase pollinator habitat, worked with youth to create and healthy pollinator habitat, supported local school garden programs, educated landowners to prevent the spread of Sudden Oak Disease, prepared detailed feasibility studies for biomass-to-energy production in Mendocino County, and conducted workshops with ranchers and farmers interested in adding an agri-tourism element to their operations.